-Take your business cards to the next level with embossing!
+Take your business cards to the next level with custom embossing!
 The raised impression of embossing adds class and finesse to your design.
 Not only is it a truly eye-catching effect, but will make an impact through the raised texture of the business card itself.

 Embossing makes elements of your business card literally stand out, raising areas of one side of the card as specified in your design.
 The opposite effect, having an impression on one side of the card is called Debossing.

 A unique aspect of this printing technique is that you cannot have one effect without the other also being applied to the card.
 An embossed design will create a reverse impression, deboss, on the back side, while a debossed design will create a reverse raised effect, emboss, on the other side.

 Embossed Business Card Inspiration

 High Mountain Prep Business cards produced with 2 Color Letterpress & Deboss

 - 20pt Bright White Cotton